NURS 240 - Nursing in Health and Illness III

 - Formulate nursing care actions based on legal and ethical guidelines in compliance with clinical agency and school policies, the MD nurse practice act, and the ANA code for nurses.

-- Apply principles of nursing leadership including communication, collaboration, conflict-resolution and delegation in order to facilitate effective patient care outcomes
+- Apply principles of nursing practice including communication, collaboration, conflict-resolution and delegation in order to facilitate effective patient care outcomes

 - Discriminate patient factors to support decision making when managing care.